erik7z/nestjs-playground/README.md

             > - Role-based access control.
             > - Validating the identity of a user.
             > - Any decision-making that requires context about which specific route or controller method is being accessed.

         - [X] Interceptors
           > Interceptors perfect for various tasks like handling and transforming responses, logging, caching, etc
             - [X] Learn their role in transforming the data returned from route handlers or for logging purposes.
             - [X] create interceptors and use them to intercept requests and responses.
             - [X] use the built-in interceptors to handle common tasks.

+        - [X] Pipes
+            > Pipes can either transform input data to a desired form or validate input data to ensure it meets expected criteria.

+            - [X] create pipes and use them to validate data.
+            - [X] use the built-in pipes to validate data.

+        - [ ] Databases
+            - [ ] connect to a database
+            - [ ] use the built-in modules to interact with a database.
+            - [ ] use @nestjs/typeorm package.
+            - [ ] Repository pattern, and perform CRUD operations.

+        - [ ] Exception Filters
+            - [ ] create exception filters and use them to handle errors.
+            - [ ] use the built-in exception filters to handle common errors.
+            - [ ] craft custom responses.

+        - [ ] Testing
+            - [ ] write unit tests for your NestJS application.
+            - [ ] use the built-in testing utilities.

+        - [ ] Authentication and Authorization
+            - [ ] integrate authentication using JWTs, sessions, or other methods

         - [ ] Controllers:
             - [ ] how routes are defined,
             - [ ] handle different HTTP methods